rjoken/DOTRMap/README.md

 A map editor for Yu-Gi-Oh!
 The Duelists of the Roses

 ## Install
 You can download the latest version of DOTRMap from the [Releases Page](https://github.com/rjoken/DOTRMap/releases).
+The latest version is v0.3.9

 This tool is only available natively for Windows (NT 5.0 - 10.0 are tested working).
 I have not tested with Wine - your mileage may vary.